MohammadHarakeh/BookHub/README.md

 > BookHub is an online platform tailored for passionate book enthusiasts and avid readers, fostering an environment for idea exchange and collaborative storytelling.
 With intuitive features, users can seamlessly share insights, embark on collaborative ventures, and merge contributions to weave captivating narratives.

 ### User Stories

 - As a user, I want to browse user posts so that i can get inspired and react to their posts.
 - As a user, I want to be able to create a project were i can invite multiple people to collaborate with me on the idea.
-- As a user, I want to be able to view how was my project before the changes i made and pushed.
+- As a user, I want to be able to view previous versions of my project to compare the changes

 <br><br>

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

 ### Coffee Express is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.